This checklist provides basic information only. It is not intended to take the place of medical advice, diagnosis, or treatment.

 - Falling down often

-2. Have you traveled outside Canada within the last 14 days?
-Yes/No
+2. Have you traveled outside Canada within the last 14 days AND been advised to quarantine per the federal quarantine requirements?* (If exempt from federal quarantine requirements, select “No.”) Yes/No

 If you have answered YES to any one of the questions, you are not to attend activities at any of York University’s campuses/locations.
 Refer to ‘What you need to know’ on YU Better Together for the next steps.